A capture output that records video and audio to a QuickTime movie file.

 AVCapture format to a high-resolution photo format, you receive full-resolution (5, 8, or 12 MP depending on the device) video buffers into your movie.
 If the capture session’s

-automatically property is set to
+automatically property is

-YES, the session selects sRGB as the video colorspace in your movie.
+true, the session selects sRGB as the video colorspace in your movie.
 You can override this behavior by adding an

 AVCapture to your session and configuring its photo format or